For media inquiries or high resolution images of staff members, please email us, or call us at (415) 321-1700.

 Stephanie Mencimer is a senior reporter in Mother Jones’ Washington bureau.
 A Utah native and graduate of a crappy public university not worth mentioning, she has spent several years hanging out with angry white people who occasionally don tricorne hats and come to lunch meetings heavily armed.

-Samantha Michaels is a criminal justice reporter at Mother Jones.
+Samantha Michaels is a senior reporter at Mother Jones who writes about the criminal justice system.
 Before coming to San Francisco, she worked as a journalist in Burma and Indonesia.
-Her writing has been published by The Atlantic, Global Post, and Outside, among others.
+Her writing has been published by the Atlantic, Global Post, and Outside, among others.
 Got a tip?
-Reach her at firstname.lastname@example.org, and follow her on Twitter @sjmichaels.
+Reach her at email@example.com, and follow her on Twitter @sjmichaels.

 Brenden O’Hanlon is Mother Jones’ director of sales, eastern region.
 He joined Mother Jones in 2010 and works out of New York City.
 When he’s not helping out clients with their digital and print ad campaigns, he’s usually trying to find time to ski or surf.